Generic Name: ribavirin (RYE-ba-VYE-rin)

 At least 2 reliable forms of effective birth control must be used during treatment with Rebetol solution and for 6 months after treatment with Rebetol solution is stopped.
 If you or your sexual partner becomes pregnant while taking Rebetol solution or within 6 months after Rebetol solution is stopped, contact your doctor right away.

 Use of Rebetol solution alone is not effective for treating chronic hepatitis C infection.
-Rebetol solution must be used with another medicine (interferon) in order to treat hepatitis C infection.
+Talk with your doctor.

 Rebetol solution is used for:

-Treating chronic hepatitis C infection in certain patients when used in combination with interferon.
+Treating chronic hepatitis C infection in certain patients.
 It may also be used for other conditions as determined by your doctor.

 Rebetol solution is an antiviral medicine.
 Exactly how it works to treat hepatitis C is not known.